AusClimateService/east-coast-rain/README.md

 The shapefile used in the Makefile was created by running `prepare_shapefile.ipynb`, while the two conda environments referred to in the Makefile correspond to `environment-unseen2.yml` and `environment-unseen-processing.yml`.
+The scripts used to prepare the file list for each model can be found in the `file_lists/` directory.

 The figures that appear in the paper summarising the results from all the models were generated using `ensemble_figures.ipynb`.